zonemaster/zonemaster-backend/docs/API.md

 Basic data type: string

-1. If the string contains characters outside the ASCII character set, it must be possible to convert the entire string to the equivalent IDN A-label.

-2. If the string is a single character, that character must be `.`.
+1. If the string is a single character, that character must be `.`.

-3. The length of the string must not be greater than 254 characters.
+2. The length of the string must not be greater than 254 characters.

-4. When the string is split at `.` characters (after IDNA conversion, if needed), each component part must be at most 63 characters long.
+3. When the string is split at `.` characters (after IDNA conversion, if needed), each component part must be at most 63 characters long.

-5. Each such component part must also consist only of the characters `0` to `9`, `a` to `z`, `A` to `Z` and `-`.
+> Note: Currently there are no restrictions on what characters that are allowed.

 ### DS info